nylas/exchangelib/README.rst

     )
     print(ids)

-    # Get the rest of the attributes on the calendar items we just created
+    # Get the rest of the attributes on the calendar items we just created.
+Most attributes from EWS are supported.
     items = account.calendar.get_items(ids)
-    print(items)
+    for item in items:
+        print(item.start, item.end, item.subject, items.body, item.location)

     # Delete the calendar items again
     res = account.calendar.delete_items(ids)